mariannazhang/PowerPoint-auto-coding/readme.md

 - On scripting dictionary specifically: [Microsoft documentation on the Dictionary object](https://docs.microsoft.com/en-us/office/vba/language/reference/user-interface-help/dictionary-object), [Excel VBA Dictionary](https://excelmacromastery.com/vba-dictionary), [dictionary vs collection vs array](https://stackoverflow.com/questions/32479842/comparison-of-dictionary-collections-and-arrays)
 - StackExchange
 - various ExcelVBA help forums

+# Collaborating and sharing your files
+Some users may find that if you upload the .pptm file to Google Drive (either manually drop into Google Drive on browser, or using Google Drive for Desktop), Google Drive automatically converts it to a .pptx file and removes the macros.
+You can make sure this auto-conversion is disabled by [going to Google Drive in your web browser](https://drive.google.com/) > click Gear icon at top-right > Settings > make sure "Convert uploaded files to google docs editor format" is NOT checked, [as per this StackExchange post](https://stackoverflow.com/questions/62759230/is-my-vba-code-lost-when-saving-to-google-drive).

 # Future improvements
 Here are some improvements I'm thinking to do.
 Definitely feel free to put in a feature request for me, or make edits and improvements to the code yourself too!